tokamak-network/ton-staking-v2/docs/en/ton-staking-v2.md

 - Basic understanding
     - By registering an authenticated layer 2 SystemConfig contract, it can be used in the simple staking service.
-    - For Titan and Thanos Layer 2, SystemConfig is registered manually by the owner.
+    - For Titan and Thanos Layer 2, rollupConfig is registered manually by the owner.
     - Contracts created in on-demand L2 are automatically registered when the contract is created.
     - There was a Layer2Registry contract in Simple Staking previously, so we named it L1BridgeRegistry to distinguish it.
     - It must be upgradeable by configuring it as a proxy, considering support for other layers (ex, zk-EVM) in the future.